Lastaapps/nac_coloring/README.md

 ## Tests

 You can run the tests by executing `pytest`.
-The packages also contains base for Cartesian NAC-coloring search, the related tests are skipped for now as it is not yet fully implemented for every approach.

 ## Structure

 - `nac` - the implementation of our NAC-coloring related algorithms and heuristics
 - `stablecut` - the implementation of an algorithm to search for stable cuts
 - `benchmarks` - utility files related to benchmarks - graphs loading, generation, analysis notebook utility functions
-- `benchmarks/precomputed` - Results of the benchmarks as run on our hardware
+- `benchmarks/precomputed` - results of the benchmarks as run on our hardware
 - `graphs_store` - stores generated graphs of selected classes

 ## Graphs dataset